Aguado4/Aguado4/README.md

 # 👋 Hello!

-I’m **Juan José Aguado**, soon to graduate (June 2025) as a **Systems & Computer Engineer** with a focus on **Data Engineering**.
+I’m **Juan José Aguado**, a **Systems & Computer Engineer** with a focus on **Data Engineering**.
 I’m currently applying AI and social listening methods at Atinna to help organizations understand online conversations.

 My interests and areas of expertise include: